mattray/inspec-iggy/README.md

 # Testing Iggy<a name="testing"></a>

 Unit, Functional, and Integration tests are provided, though more are welcome.
-Iggy uses the RSpec library for testing, using the `expect('subject').to matcher` syntax.
+Iggy uses the Minitest library for testing, using the classic `def test...` syntax.
+Because Iggy loads InSpec into memory, and InSpec uses RSpec internally, Spec-style testing breaks.

 To run all tests, run